 Each CCSDS Area shall register the XML schema that it provides.

-A SANA registry PoC may only request changes to the schema registries that they create.
+A SANA registry PoC may only request changes to the schema registries that their WG or Area creates.

 The CCSDS Secretariat SANA registry PoC shall request update of the XML schema registries when a new document is published, updated, or retired.